 The Best Beach in Caye Caulker

 Caye Caulker is mainly a limestone island and therefore it does lack beaches.
 There are places to access the water but not really anywhere to lay out a towel unless the sea wall is soft enough for you.
 Koko King recently opened up on the north part of the island and has a good sized beach complete with sun loungers and hammocks, if you’re after a beach, this is where you should head.
 A free shuttle leaves the south island every 30 minutes (but you are expected to buy at least one drink).

-Rooftop yoga was one of my favourite things that I did in Belize!
+Rooftop yoga was one of my favourite things to do in Caye Caulker!
 It runs mornings and evenings (timings vary…either 7.30am, 10am, 4pm or 5pm, no Sundays) and is pay by donation, the idea being to make yoga accessible to all people.
 The class meets outside of the Little Blue Gift Shop on Front Street, there’s a sign with the timetable on it so you shouldn’t miss the meeting point!

 Jessie from RandOM Yoga then meets you just before the class and takes you to the nearby rooftop.
 Just like the ‘hammock jetties’, there’s a nice breeze on the rooftop!
 The class had both a mixture of male and females, young and old and people of different levels.
 Mats are also included!

 Enjoy Caye Caulkers Colourfulness and Cute Street Signs